Expires on: XX-XX-XXXX

 Disclosure: Voluntary.
 However, failure to provide the information may result in ineligibility to participate in the Marine Corps Marathon Organization events.

 The public reporting burden for this collection of information, 0703-0053, is estimated to average 5 minutes per response, including the time for reviewing instructions, searching existing data sources, gathering and maintaining the data needed, and completing and reviewing the collection of information.
 Send comments regarding the burden estimate or burden reduction suggestions to the Department of Defense, Washington Headquarters Services, at email@example.com.
 Respondents should be aware that notwithstanding any other provision of law, no person shall be subject to any penalty for failing to comply with a collection of information if it does not display a currently valid OMB control number.

-Opening on February 27, 2019 at 12:00 p.m. (noon) eastern time, registration for Recon Ruck is $45.
+Opening on February 12, 2020 at 12:00 p.m. (noon) eastern time, registration for Recon Ruck is $45.
 Patricipants receive a technical shirt and a commemorative bib.
 All finishers earn a finisher patch.
 Participants must supply their own pack and weights.
-Registration is now closed.

 Consult sizing chart to determine best fit of participant shirt.

 Ruck, then Amuck.
 The Crossroads Challenge is a combination registration that includes both, the Recon Ruck and Run Amuck.
 An option to participate in Belleau Wood 8K and Run Amuck also exists.
 Participants will complete the 12 mile Recon Ruck before embarking on Run Amuck.
 All events start and finish at Butler Stadium in the heart of Quantico, known as the “Crossroads of the Corps.”
 Recon Ruck begins at 6 a.m.
 Participants must maintain an 18 minute-per-mile pace in order to begin the Run Amuck portion of the Challenge no later than when the final wave starts at 10 a.m.